dancer1325/rest-assured-wiki/Usage.md

 ```

 # SSL #
 In most situations SSL should just work out of the box thanks to the excellent work of HTTP Builder and HTTP Client.
-There are how ever some cases where you'll run into trouble.
+There are however some cases where you'll run into trouble.
 You may for example run into a SSLPeerUnverifiedException if the server is using an invalid certificate.
 The easiest way to workaround this is to use "relaxed HTTPs validation".
 For example:
 ```java
 given().relaxedHTTPSValidation().when().get("https://some_server.com"). ..
 ```